Reagan directs NASA to build the ISS

 The Kobalt wrench is 3D printed using the Additive Manufacturing Facility on station.

-Four-Year, $12 Million Partnership With NIH on Tissue Chips Announced
+Four-Year, $12 Million Partnership with NIH on Tissue Chips Announced

 The ISS National Lab announces a four-year partnership with the National Center for Advancing Translational Sciences (NCATS), part of the National Institutes of Health (NIH), to fund research onboard the ISS focused on tissue chips.